Validation Rules

 • Each constraint targets a column_id with a comparison operator and optional compare_value

-• Non-conditional rules return null for the if field
+• Validation rules (without an if clause) return null for the if field

 • The returned id is a UUID you'll use for updates and deletes